Skip to content

 • * - gives all permissions for namespaces, functions, secrets etc

-Permissions can be scoped cluster wide, or to a specific namespace:
+Actions can be scoped cluster wide, or to a specific namespace or function.
+The supported scope depends on the action to which it is applied.

-• staging:* - access to the staging namespace only
+• staging:* - apply actions to the staging namespace

 Concepts